Twelve Core Challenges and Fifty Rapid Responses

 Response

 It provides a distinct constitutional pathway rather than a relabelled version of partition or absorption.
-The model eliminates dominance by design, guarantees representation, and recognises Northern Irish identity as a permanent constitutional category rather than a transitional compromise.
+The model limits dominance through design, provides structured representation, and recognises Northern Irish identity as a permanent civic category rather than a transitional compromise.

 Belonging is enabled without enforced alignment.
 Parity of Esteem and shared governance operate as structural principles, supporting civic cohesion through balance rather than side-taking.